 We all know that what is studied has an enormous impact on final decision-making.
-Therefore, we urge you to recommend a planning process that prioritizes a draft DSP before a PEIR, and that recognizes the important role that you, as the Planning Commission and the public need to play in realizing a plan for the Downtown that will guide the City's growth for the next 20 years.
-You have not been given one good reason to rush this process or reverse the usual process of a plan followed by environmental review of it.
+Therefore, we urge you to adhere to a planning process that prioritizes a draft DSP before a PEIR, and that recognizes the important role that the Planning Commission and the public need to play in realizing a plan for the Downtown that will guide the City's growth for the next 20 years.
+Any PEIR as well as any draft DSP, must also consider keeping significant parts of the Downtown at its present scale of predominantly 1- to 3-story buildings and therefore lowering the existing heights and densities from the 1984

-Any PEIR as well as any draft DSP, must also consider keeping significant parts of the Downtown at its present scale of predominantly 1- to 3-story buildings and therefore lowering some of the existing heights and densities from the 1984 General Plan given the remarkable success enjoyed by the Downtown because of its pleasing scale and relationship to the rest of the City and the ocean.
+General Plan given the remarkable success enjoyed by the Downtown because of its pleasing scale and relationship to the rest of the City and the ocean.
 As the planning process moves forward, it is our obligation to guard and build upon what is unique and works, and not overdevelop our City in response to development pressures that will result in crippling traffic and unsustainable growth.